GaloisInc/mctrace/release/README.md

 information for the call.
 Note that the instrumentation command produces a significant amount of DEBUG logs, that can be ignored at the moment.

-In addition, and for demonstration purposes, each probe when triggered invokes the Platform API function `send` at the end of its execution.
 As mentioned above, an explicit `send` action will be implemented in a future version to allow probes to have more control over when data should be exfiltrated and this implicit call to `send` will be retired.